Trolleybuses in Grimsby: History

 A horse tramway had been opened in Grimsby in 1881, and had been extended into neighbouring Cleethorpes in 1887.
 This had been converted to an electric tramway in 1901, at a time when legislation prevented Corporations from operating their own tramways.
-However, the provisions of the Tramways Act (1870) meant that the Corporation had the option to buy the system within its own boundaries after 21 years, and they exercised this right on 21 July 1922.
+However, the provisions of the Tramways Act 1870 (33 & 34 Vict. c.
+78) meant that the Corporation had the option to buy the system within its own boundaries after 21 years, and they exercised this right on 21 July 1922.
 Negotiations were protracted, and they finally paid £109,848 for the major part of the Great Grimsby Street Tramways network on 6 April 1925.
 The system was in a poor state of repair, and the route southwards from Riby Square to Freeman Street and Hainton Avenue was in urgent need of renewal.

 Two months after taking over the tramway, a meeting was held on 5 June 1925, at which options were considered.
 Replacement of the tramway track was estimated to cost £20,000, while conversion of the overhead wiring for trolleybuses was costed at £12,375.
 They decided to proceed with the trolleybus option, and the route was extended at its southern end to Weelsby Road.
 In order to provide the service, they bought five trolleybuses from Richard Garrett & Sons of Leiston, Suffolk.
 These were single deck vehicles with a centre entrance, pneumatic tyres, and seating for just 22 passengers.
 The trams ran until 2 October 1926, and the trolleybuses took over from the following day, with no fares being charged on the first day.
 Demand for the service was sufficient that two more vehicles were acquired in early 1927.
 Because there was only a single overhead wire between Riby Square and the tram depot in Victoria Street, the trolleybuses were provided with a skate, that allowed them to use one trolley boom on the tram wire and the skate to complete the circuit through the tram tracks, in order to reach the depot.